japleitez/peecko-api-doc/README.md

 ```
 [PUT] /api/videos/playlists/:listId/:videoCode
 ```
-This service add the video at the end of the list
 Example: /api/videos/playlists/1/YG001

 [ ] **Response**

+The service returns the playlist updated with the new video at the end of the list

 ```json